junqing-zhang/junqing-zhang.github.io/_posts/2020-09-25-blog-post-bluetooth.md

 <br />
 Figure from [https://microchipdeveloper.com/wireless:ble-introduction](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.

+Visit [MATLAB Bluetooth Protocol Stack](https://uk.mathworks.com/help/comm/ug/bluetooth-protocol-stack.html){:target="_blank"} for a detailed introduction about the Bluetooth and BLE protocol, and a mapping between them and the OSI model.

 # Physical Layer
 Some key features of the BLE physical layer
 * 2.4GHz ISM band.
 The band between 2.402 GHz to 2.4835 GHz is divided into 40 channels with 2 MHz channel spacing.